Calvin-Data-Science/data202/src/self-assessment.md

 ## Specific Assignments

-Pick 3 assignments from this course to answer the following questions:
+Pick 3 homework or lab assignments from this course to answer the following questions:

 * Which assignment?
 * What was something you did well?